MarkoMuc/xstrike/denv/developer_environment.md

     - Turn on `Kernel support for ELF binaries` and `Kernel support for scripts starting with #!`.
     - Turn on `Enable loadable module support` and `Module unloading`.
     - Turn on `sysfs` and `proc` support.
+    - Turn on  `Maintain a devtmpfs filesystem  to mount at /dev` and `Automount devtmpfs at /dev, after the kernel mounted on the rootfs`.
     - Turn on `Rely on the toolchain's implicit default DWARF version` under `DEBUF_INFO_DWARF_TOOLCHAIN_DEFAULT`.
     - Turn on `CONFIG_GDB_SCRIPTS`.
 4. Use `make -j$(nproc)` to compile the kernel image, which can be found in `linux-6.15.8/arch/x86/bzImage`.
 5. Use `make scripts_gdb`.
 6. On `linux-6.15.8` the `gdb` scripts need to be patches with the patch `./gdb.patch`, more information can be found here: https://lkml.org/lkml/2025/5/31/383
+7. The compiled kernel image can be found in `arch/x86/bzImage`.

 ### BusyBox